-We have incurred significant net losses and have negative cash flows from operations since inception.
-These losses have been funded with proceeds of preferred stock private placements.
-We may increase spending on marketing and brand development, content enhancements and technology and infrastructure.
-As a result, net losses could increase in the foreseeable future.
-We anticipate funding these expected losses with the remaining proceeds from our initial public offering completed in July 2000.
+We have incurred significant net losses and accumulated negative cash flows since inception.
+As of June 30, 2002, we had an accumulated deficit of \$75.2 million.
+These losses have been funded with proceeds of preferred stock private placements and our initial public offering completed in July 2000.
+We intend to continue spending on marketing and brand development, content enhancements, technology and infrastructure.
+As a result, we anticipate net losses to continue in the foreseeable future.
+We anticipate funding these expected losses with the remaining proceeds from our initial public offering.